Learn about many of the available medications in our database.

 Extravasation: When bendamustine leaks into tissue surrounding a vein, symptoms such as redness, swelling, and pain can occur around the place of injection.
 This is called extravasation.
 If you develop symptoms of extravasation, tell your doctor or nurse immediately.

-Heart problems: Bendamustine can cause heart problems such as heart failure, chest pain, and abnormal heart rhythms.
+Heart problems: Bendamustine can cause heart problems such as heart failure, chest pain, heart attack, and abnormal heart rhythms.
 If you have heart problems, discuss with your doctor how this medication may affect your medical condition, how your medical condition may affect the dosing and effectiveness of this medication, and whether any special monitoring is needed.

 Infection: As well as killing cancer cells, this medication can reduce the number of cells that fight infection in the body (white blood cells).
 Avoid contact with people who have contagious infections and tell your doctor if you begin to notice signs of an infection such as fever or chills.